 All these non-quantifiable factors have some monetary value.
 Yet it is difficult to calculate to the penny.
 In short, the more the organization is providing, the valuable the offer is.
 This translates into an easier professional life for you.
 All these factors should count for something.

 The whole therapist pay package

-In the end, it is the whole package that should be appealing if one hopes to attract and keep quality employees.
+In the end, it is the whole package should be considered.
 And when looking for a job, the more benefits, the better.